Antibiotics – Image Courtesy: Michael Mortensen

 Your first aid kit is a very important item for you, of course, as it can help you in cases of emergencies for various injuries and other health problems when there is no need to consult a physician.
 Just as important, you need to regularly check this kit’s contents for expiry dates and remove any medicine that is out of date in it.

-One of the most important things, that need cleaning your kit, are any antibiotics that are already ‘inappropriate’ to take.
+One of the most important things that need cleaning in your kit are any antibiotics that are already ‘inappropriate’ to take.
 By inappropriate, we mean those antibiotics whose expiry date has already passed or is very close.
 So, if you have any medicine that has expired, you definitely shouldn’t be ingesting it after that.
 Actually, you ought to remove from your kit any drugs that have expired to make sure that no one will swallow them without being aware of their expiry.

 So what is an expiry date?

 This is the final day that your medicine is guaranteed to work safely and to its full potency.
 Every medication has an expiration date – even herbal supplements and over-the-counter drugs.
 This is extremely important to keep in mind when using medicines.

 The stability of a drug is very important.
 However, it is hard to guarantee it once you open the bottle.
 Which is why, in order to ensure the safe use of the pills, you ought to always follow the safe instructions marked on the label.
 Furthermore, you should never use those medicines after the expiration date.

 Many medications are said to lose their strength after a while, especially after they expire.
 They lose their effectiveness and taking them will not help you in any way.
 So there is no reason to keep expired pills in your kit, right?
 However, there are drugs that get stronger with time and are absolutely dangerous if taken after the said period elapses.